CopticScriptorium/NAPS2017/introduction-to-digital-editions.md

   * What kind of research could I/would I do with this text corpus?
   * Can I tell how the text has been digitized?

+If you have time, check out an [aligned digital Hexapla](http://textalign.net/output/new-testament-hexapla.html) of digitized editions of the New Testament in six languages created by Joel Kalvesmaki as part of his [Text Alignment Network project](http://textalign.net/).

 ## Coptic SCRIPTORIUM Digital Editions

 Our project publishes digital editions of literary Coptic texts.